Bitcoin pyramid schemes wreak havoc on Brazil's 'New Egypt'

 In mid-April, he discussed with associates how rivals were encroaching on his turf, according to WhatsApp messages intercepted by federal police.

+“There’s a trader here in Cabo Frio, Mr. Pessano, who’s going for my clients.
+I can’t let that happen,” dos Santos wrote.

-Four months later Wesley Pessano, a cryptocurrency trader, was shot dead in his Porsche.
+Less than four months later, on Aug.
+4, Wesley Pessano, who advertised himself on social media as a cryptocurrency trader, was shot dead in his Porsche.
 Police accuse dos Santos of ordering the hit.

-Rio state police also linked two attempted killings to dos Santos.
-On March 20, a trader was shot while driving his BMW through Cabo Frio.
-Three months later another firm’s operator was targeted, his car hit by 40 bullets.
-Both survived.
+Rio state police have also linked two attempted killings to dos Santos and what they called his “extermination team.”
+On March 20, a trader known as Nilsinho was shot while driving his BMW through Cabo Frio.
+He was severely injured but survived.
+Three months later another firm’s operator was targeted, his car hit by 40 bullets; he also survived.

-Things came to a head on April 28 when Rio police seized the 7 million reais at the helipad of the Insolito Boutique Hotel outside Cabo Frio.
-A monthslong investigation into dos Santos’ business followed.
+Things came to a head on April 28 when Rio federal police, acting on an anonymous tip, seized the 7 million reais at the helipad of the Insolito Boutique Hotel in Buzios, a short drive from Cabo Frio.
+A monthslong investigation into dos Santos' business followed.

 On Aug.
-25, federal police raided more than a dozen locations linked to G.A.S., including dos Santos’ home where he was found with 13.8 million reais ($2.5 million) and arrested.
-Agents also found hard drives containing 10 times that amount in Bitcoin, gold bars, jewelry and several sports cars.
+25, alerted that dos Santos was planning to flee Brazil, federal police raided more than a dozen locations linked to G.A.S., including dos Santos' home where he was found with 13.8 million reais ($2.5 million) and taken into custody.
+Agents also found hard drives containing 10 times that amount in Bitcoin, gold bars, jewelry and several sports cars, including a white Porsche Panamera and an electric blue BMW Z4 convertible.

-Sixteen associates were also charged, including Diaz Zerpa, dos Santos’ wife, who left the country weeks before the raid and is believed to be in Florida, according to authorities.
+Sixteen other associates were also charged, including Diaz Zerpa, dos Santos' 38-year-old wife, who left the country weeks before the raid and is believed to be in Florida, according to authorities.
 They say she withdrew more than 4,300 bitcoins worth $185 million (1 billion reais).
+AP attempts to locate her were unsuccessful.

-Do Carmo watched in horror; he had invested the rest of his savings in the company just weeks earlier.
+Do Carmo watched in horror as the seizures and arrests unfolded; he had invested the rest of his savings in the company just weeks earlier.

 “I thought, ‘My God, what have I done?’” he said.
 “You watch everything you fought for, your entire life wash away from one moment to the next.”